bitkompagniet/housecall/README.md

-Push functions returning a function to the queue.
+Push promise-returning functions to the queue.
 Set the concurrency, and optionally a cooldown.

+The queue is best understood as an airport runway: each function takes off with a minimum distance of the cooldown in milliseconds.
+Concurrency is the number of flights that can currently be in the air.
+When promises resolve, the plane has landed.

 ## Install